PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 The simulator currently supports multiple escape detectors, intended for different interceptors.
 * **Geometric**: The geometric escape detector checks whether the agent is moving head-on towards the target.
-* **Time-based**: The time-baed escape detector checks whether the target will hit the asset before the agent hits the target.
+* **Time-based**: The time-based escape detector checks whether the target will hit the asset before the agent hits the target.
 * **Speed-based**: The speed-based escape detector checks whether the agent has a greater speed than the target when the agent reaches the target.

 The carrier interceptor, for example, uses a geometric escape detector because it must release its submunitions in front of all of its assigned threats.